-How to take website screenshots in Python
+Take website screenshots with Python

-1. Selenium with a web driver of choice.
+2. An old but battle-tested automation testing framework like Selenium with a web driver of choice.

 Let’s quickly give an example for each option and assess which one is better to use and when.